How to Build Relationships with Patients: Lessons from bulldog lawyers, prostitutes, and even patients!

 Why did we need to move from physician-driven healthcare into patient-focused care?
 Or from attorney-run cases to client-centered lawyering?
 Why are we so blind to the importance of building actual relationships with those we serve?
-The definition of client-centered lawyering above focuses on important aspects of a relationship: listening, advising, respecting autonomy.
+The definition of client-centered lawyering above focuses on important aspects of a relationship: listening, advising, and respecting autonomy.
 I would argue that such an attorney isn’t providing client-centered lawyering but, instead, focuses on building an authentic, supportive relationship with his or her client that will allow the client to feel involved in the process, understood, and heard.
 During my talk at CSM, a physical therapist tweeted:

 — Kyle Ridgeway (@Dr_Ridge_DPT) February 19, 2016

 Yeah — that’s how it’s supposed to work.
 Clearly, those same values resonate with healthcare providers who struggle to overcome their own sense of paternalism towards their patients.
 Work together on the patient’s goals, listen to their needs and priorities, and consider factors outside the realm of your clinic that may affect their recovery.